I was freshly fifteen when I made this, and it shows. This is video is a mess. I am not proud of it.

 At the 10:30 mark, I promise a dedicated video about the history of The WB.
 That video obviously never happened.
 All I have to say about that: maybe one day...

-Overall, this video is missing a lot of solid information on the early days of UPN.
-It focuses much more on programming and logistics than some of the influential figures behind the project.
+This video focuses much more on programming and logistics than the personalities and broader narratives informing the network's inception.
 It's a lot of the "what" and not a lot of the "why."
 I don't even mention Lucie Salhany, the network's original CEO, which is an embarrassingly significant omission.

 I have also removed a couple of poorly phrased remarks about The Secret Diary of Desmond Pfeiffer.